-As Alan Duncan, the former MP, publishes his diaries, Simon Heffer praises Chips Channon, the ideal political diarist – truthful, vulnerable and gossipy
+As the second volume of his diaries is published, Simon Heffer praises Chips Channon, the ideal political diarist – truthful, vulnerable and gossipy

 Having just spent three years editing Chips Channon’s diaries, I had to form a rigorous view of what makes a good political journal.